magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/assets-pe.md

 ## Introduction

-Thingsboard support following asset management features using Web UI and [REST API](/docs/{{docsPrefix}}reference/rest-api/).
+IoT Hub support following asset management features using Web UI and [REST API](/docs/{{docsPrefix}}reference/rest-api/).

 {% include images-gallery.html imageCollection="asset-intro-pe" %}

 ## Adding and delete asset

-Tenant administrators can register new assets or delete them from Thingsboard.
+Tenant administrators can register new assets or delete them from IoT Hub.
 To add a new asset group, click the plus icon in the upper right corner.
 Enter the name for the new asset group, set up the sharing configuration, and click Add.